 Differences Between C# Abstract and Interface

 Abstract class and Interface both are very much important methodologies to learn for understanding any object-oriented programming training.
 Normally both are very much confusing for the initial start of a learner on object-oriented programming.
 If we define one abstract class but do not implement anything then it absolutely looks like Interface, no one will able to understand any difference between them rather than a declaration.
 However, there have a lot of differences and similarities available between Interface and Abstract class.

 An abstract class is simple class which defines as abstract and could not be instantiated.
 An abstract class has to be extended by some subclasses for using all the features or utility of that specific superclass or abstract class.
 It actually helps to maintain the proper hierarchy of superclasses or subclasses.
 Multiple subclasses can use the same name of functionality with different definitions.
 It actually ensures application should follow some specific hierarchy or standards which carry forward application proper explainable functionality.

 The interface is absolutely not a class, it just like an Entity which defined by one specific word Interface.
 Interface never defined any definition, it entirely depends on specific declaration, which should inherit by multiple classes at the same time.
 Multiple classes can able to define multiple definition of that individual declaration of one specific interface.
 It also holds the same kind of facility like Abstract class, it mainly helps to maintain one same hierarchy of subclasses with a different definition.
 But the main difference between abstract class and Interface is extended of multiple abstract classes is not possible, whereas inherit of multiple interfaces is possible.
 As C# not supporting multiple inheritances, so the same kind of functionality provides by the interface.

-Head To Head Comparison Between C# Abstract vs Interface(Infographics)
+Head To Head Comparison Between C# Abstract and Interface(Infographics)

 Below is the Top Comparisons Between C# Abstract vs Interface